MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/asp-net-core.md

 ### Is this SDK supported for Worker Services?

-No. Please use [Application Insights for Worker Service applications (non-HTTP applications)](worker-service.md) for worker services.
+No. Instead, use [Application Insights for Worker Service applications (non-HTTP applications)](worker-service.md) for worker services.

 ### How can I uninstall the SDK?